-Pilot jobs are currently available to fly the B777 based in Guangzhou, Melbourne, Brisbane, Sydney, Paris, Amsterdam, Frankfurt, Los Angeles, Auckland, Vancouver, London, Seoul, Taiwan, and West Africa as well as other commuting options.
+Pilot jobs are currently available to fly the B777 based in Guangzhou, Melbourne, Brisbane, Sydney, Paris, Amsterdam, Frankfurt, Los Angeles, Auckland, Vancouver, London, Seoul and Taiwan as well as other commuting options.

 For pilots looking to transition to the B777, this fleet presents an excellent opportunity for career development.
 The B777 has received more orders than any other wide-body airliner in history.
 Numerous airlines have placed orders for nearly 2000 aircraft of all variants, with over two thirds of these delivered and in operation.
 Building on the success of the B777 family of aircraft, the new B777X will be the largest and most efficient twin engine jet in the Boeing range, further emphasising the ongoing demand for qualified and experienced B777 pilots globally.

 The B777 shares a common type rating with the B787.
 Pilots transitioning between types typically only require up to a few weeks of cross-training, making this a very versatile fleet.

 Learn more now about our excellent B777 Captain and First Officer pilot jobs below.

 EVA Air has been very warm and welcoming.
 Everyone at EVA Air are professionally and culturally inclined to help you when you need it, and everyone does their job efficiently and reliably.
 You have the feeling that you belong to a solid team.